Web Development

 Creating a WebSocket Server

-module is installed, you can create a WebSocket server.
-Here is a basic example:
+With the ws module installed, you can create a WebSocket server.
+The following example demonstrates how to set up a basic WebSocket server in Node.js:

 Connecting a WebSocket Client

-Handling errors in WebSocket communication is crucial for building robust applications.
-You can listen for error events on both the server and client side:
+Handling errors in WebSocket communication is crucial to ensure robust applications.
+Below is an example of how to handle errors both on the server and client sides:

 Conclusion